 The oxides produced from processing rare earths are collectively referred to as rare earth oxides.
-Although rare earths are relatively common in the earth's crust, they often do not occur in high enough concentrations (or occur along with high levels of radioactive elements) to make their extraction economic.
-The oxides that are produced from processing the rare earth elements constitute the basic material that can be sold to the market or further processed into metals or alloys.> Their location in the periodic table is shown below.
+Although rare earths are relatively common in the earth’s crust, they often do not occur in high enough concentrations, or occur along with high levels of radioactive elements to make their extraction economic.
+The oxides that are produced from processing the rare earth elements constitute the basic material that can be sold to the market or further processed into metals or alloys.

-At present almost all rare earth metal production comes from China, with Chinese output accounting for approximately 95% of global production.
-China has begun to significantly restrict the exports of rare earth minerals which are used in the manufacture of a wide variety of consumer electronics, green technology, and industry.
+At present almost all rare earth metal production comes from China, with Chinese output accounting for over 90% of global production.
+Rare earth minerals which are used in the manufacture of a wide variety of consumer electronics, green technology, and industry.
 This vulnerability to rare earth mineral exports has been realised by the US, Japan and the EU who are all now seeking new sources of rare metal mining from rare earth companies outside of China.
-As China only accounts for 38% of global rare earth mineral reserves, there is clearly scope for rare earth production outside of China.

 The uses of rare earth elements in terms of economic value are shown below.
 The two principal applications of magnets and phosphors accounted for 70% of the value while accounting for just 30% of rare earth element output.
-The major rare earth mineral application categories are magnets, phosphors and luminescence, metal alloy/batteries, catalysts and glass and polishing and ceramics, as detailed in a comprehensive report by the German Oko-Institute.
+The major rare earth mineral application categories are magnets, phosphors and luminescence, metal alloy/batteries, catalysts and glass and polishing and ceramics.